Mach: The First Colony: Publication history

-Mach: The First Colony was designed by Michael Lange with Martin Miller, and published by Alliance Publications in 1983 as a boxed set containing a 32-page book, a 32-page book, and a 16-page book.
+Mach: The First Colony was designed by Michael Lange with Martin Miller, and published by Alliance Publications in 1983 as a boxed set.
+Despite good reviews, the game failed to find an audience, and was out of print by 1990.

 Reception

 William A. Barton reviewed Mach - The First Colony in Space Gamer No. 69.
 Barton commented that "Those players who like complex, highly detailed games – players of systems such as Space Opera, Chivalry & Sorcery, and Aftermath – might find Mach worth its [...] price.
 Admirers of simpler systems, such as The Fantasy Trip, Star Trek or Call of Cthulhu, should probably pass this one up."